Privacy

 • Daily refresh - once per day after activation, the app sends your customer ID plus the fingerprint hash and receives a re-issued licence token with a fresh expiry.
 This is what lets the app keep working through a renewal cycle without you doing anything.

-If you pay for Pro
+If you pay for Plus

 The billing system runs on Whop.
 Whop receives your payment details directly and is the merchant of record; Roster's servers never see card information.
 The information Roster's billing backend keeps in its own KV store is the minimum to make subscriptions work: